 - Cash rewards each year you’re claim-free

 AAA has three different plan levels: Essential, Advantage and Ultimate.
 To get most of the discounts, you must have a premium plan.
-For instance, only the Ultimate plan has the disappearing deductible.
+For instance, only the Ultimate plan has a disappearing deductible benefit.

 With the AAADrive telematic, you can save up to 30%.
 When you drive, connect your car device to the mobile app.
 AAADrive monitors these driving factors: